KerenLab/CellTune-App/docs/download.md

 **Dependencies:**
 - All required dependencies are bundled inside the application.
 No additional installation is needed.
-- Light mode only, dark mode support coming very soon.
+- Light mode only, dark mode support coming soon.

 **Hardware:**
 - No special hardware required.
 - ≥32 GB RAM and ≥8 CPU cores are highly recommended for efficient processing.
-- A dedicated GPU (Apple Silicon or CUDA-capable) is highly recommended for improved performance, most especially for CNN-based features (e.g. marker positivity inference).
+- A dedicated GPU (Apple Silicon or NVIDIA CUDA-capable) is highly recommended for improved performance, most especially for CNN-based features (e.g. marker positivity inference).

 ---